tanin47/superintendent/README.md

-1. run `npm run build:watch` and `npm run dev` in 2 separate windows to start Electron with hot reload.
+1. run `yarn run build:watch` and `yarn run start` in 2 separate windows to start Electron with hot reload.
+2. To build the prod artifacts, run `yarn run pack`.

 TODO